polhuang/scratchpad/README.md

 # scratchpad.el

-A persistent scratchpad system for Emacs with auto-save and per-file scratchpads.
+An improved scratch buffer for Emacs with auto-save and per-file scratchpads.

 Unlike the default `*scratch*` buffer, which disappears or resets on restart, `scratchpad.el` automatically persists your scratch notes to disk.
-It also supports per-file scratchpads, giving every file you visit its own notes buffer.
+It also supports file-specific scratch buffers, giving you a dedicated place to jot down notes associated with each file.

 ---